epilot-dev/docs/docs/workflows/workflow-data-on-entities.md

 [[API Docs](/api/workflow-execution)]

-## Current data structure
+## Workflow data structure

-The example below is the current data structure of how the workflow information presents itself inside the entity payload.
-The current workflow payload is more detailed than before and provides better overview.
+The example below is the workflow data structure of how the workflow information presents itself inside the entity payload.
+The workflow payload is detailed  provides a nice overview of the process.
 ```json
 {
     "_id": "11111111-1111-1111-1111-111111111111",